Revelation: Chapter 11

 - All of the events in this chapter are tied to the passages in Haggai 1:1-15 - Haggai 2:1-23, and Zechariah 2:1-13 - Zechariah 3:1-10, and Ezekiel 40:3

-In Revelation 11:1, John is given a reed to measure, similar to what is described in Ezekiel 40:3 when an angel was measuring the millennial temple.
-John was instructed to measure the temple of God, the altar, (which implies sacrificial offerings had already begun) and to count the worshipers.
-It is believed that the tribulation temple will reside with the Mosk of Omar, on the temple mount.
 However, note that the measurements and the count are never given, which is unlike any other description of any tabernacle or temple in Israel's past.
-There are many who are looking forward to the construction of this temple and show great excitement.
-It is arguable that in comparison of all the other temples built in Israel's history, or the tabernacle, this temple is not held in regard with God, given that only two verses are given to it, the glory of the Lord never fills it, and its measurements are never given.
-This temple must be built, in order to fulfill prophecy (as seen below) and for it to be used as a warning to the children of Israel and the world concerning the Antichrist.
+Many people are eagerly anticipating the construction of this temple and are showing great excitement.
+It is arguable that, compared to all the other temples built in Israel's history, or the tabernacle, this temple is not held in high regard by God, given that only two verses are attributed to it, the glory of the Lord never fills it, and its measurements are never specified.
+This temple’s purpose is to fulfill prophecy (as seen below) and serve as a warning to the children of Israel and the world concerning the Antichrist.

-In Revelation 11:2, John was told to not measure the outer court because this has been given to the Gentiles.
-This is the time when the Gentiles rule and have influence over Israel and Jerusalem, as described in the prophetic dream of King Nebuchadnezzar in Daniel 2:31-45.
-Here, the city of Jerusalem will be trampled upon for only 42 months further before the end of the Gentile rule and influence over it, and the return of Jesus Christ with His saints, and the establishment of the Lord's millennial rule.
-Note that the time given shows that the temple has been constructed and operational by the mid-tribulation time period, but it does not say how long in the first half of the tribulation that it was in operation.
+In Revelation 11:2, John was told not to measure the outer court because it had been given to the Gentiles.
+This is the time when the Gentiles rule and influence Israel and Jerusalem, as described in the prophetic dream of King Nebuchadnezzar in Daniel 2:31-45.
+Here, the city of Jerusalem will be trampled upon for only 42 months further before the end of the Gentile rule and their influence over it, and the return of Jesus Christ with His saints, and the establishment of the Lord's millennial rule.
+Note that the time given indicates the temple has been constructed and operational by the mid-tribulation period.
+Still, it does not specify how long it was in operation during the first half of the tribulation.
 Neither the commencement of the temple's construction nor its completion is given in scripture.
-However, it will be in existence and fully functional prior to the entry of the Antichrist in Jerusalem, for the setting up of his image in the holy place in the temple to establish the abomination of desolation, as Daniel, Daniel 9:27, and the Lord warned Israel of, Matthew 24:15-22.
-Though the start of the temple's construction is not given, it is assumed that the signing of the seven-year covenant with the Antichrist is assumed to be the legal instrument that allows Israel to build a temple on the temple mount at the beginning of the tribulation.
-Though some argue that this is not Jerusalem, but it is the believe in this website that the prophesies concerning the Gentile rule began in Daniel 2:1-49 and is based on the conquest of the city, and fits in context with the rest of Revelation 11:8.

 There are several references to tabernacles and temples in scripture.
 The following table is a summary of them.